 How To Straighten Fishing Line: All Line Types

-Fishing line tends to coil when left on the reel for a long time especially if it wound on tight or if it’s left in the sun or heat for too long.
-These are two easy and effective ways to straighten fishing line and some tips to prevent it.
+Fishing lines tends to coil when left on the reel for a long time, especially if it was wound on tight or if it’s left in the sun or heat for too long.

 How To Straighten Fishing Line: Method 1

-Even good fishing lines can have some line memory if left for a long time or if left for too long in the sun or if it’s exposed to heat.
+Even good fishing lines can have some line memory if left for a long time, or if left for too long in the sun, or if it’s exposed to heat.

 Line coils, line twist, and line tangles are the result of lines that are not straight.

-Straighten Fishing Lines Method 2
+Straightening Your Fishing Line: Method 2

 Store Your Line Properly